Factorization of the identity through operators with large diagonal: Abstract

 \section{Abstract}

-Given a Banach space~$X$ with an unconditional basis, we consider the following question: does the identity on~$X$ factor through every bounded operator on~$X$ with large diagonal relative to the unconditional basis?
-We show that on Gowers' space with its unconditional basis there exists an operator for which the answer to the question is negative.
+Given a Banach space~$X$ with an unconditional basis, we consider the following question: does the identity on~$X$ factor through every operator on~$X$ with large diagonal relative to the unconditional basis?
+We show that on Gowers' unconditional Banach space, there exists an operator for which the answer to the question is negative.
 By contrast, for any operator on the mixed-norm Hardy spaces $H^p(H^q)$, where $1 \leq p,q < \infty$, with the bi-parameter Haar system, this problem always has a positive solution.
-The one-parameter $H^p$ spaces were treated first by Andrew~\cite{andrew:1979} in $1979$.
+The spaces $L^p, 1 < p < \infty$, were treated first by Andrew~[{\em Studia Math.}~1979].